sr/grpcinstrument/README.md

 +buildkite.RegisterBuildkiteServiceServer(server, instrumented)
 ```

-See the [example](/example) directory to see what the generated code looks
+Checkout the [example](/example) directory to see what the generated code looks
 like.